Gathering Data#

 This is a

-of regular expressions.
+listof regular expressions.
 Only files with absolute paths matching any of the regular expressions will be collected.
-IfLANGSEARCH_FILE_SPIDER_FOLLOW_SYMLINKS
+IfLANGSEARCH_FILE_SPIDER_FOLLOW_SYMLINKSisTrue, the matching is done against the resolved absolute path.The default behavior is to allow everything.

 LANGSEARCH_FILE_SPIDER_DENY